FAR -- Part 10

 (b) When conducting market research, agencies should not request potential sources to submit more than the minimum information necessary.

-(c) If an agency contemplates awarding a bundled contract, the agency —
+(c) If an agency contemplates consolidation or bundling, the agency —

-(1) When performing market research, should consult with the local Small Business Administration procurement center representative (PCR).
-If a PCR is not assigned, see 19.402; and
+(1) When performing market research, should consult with the agency small business specialist and the local Small Business Administration procurement center representative (PCR).
+If a PCR is not assigned, see 19.402(a); and

 (a) Acquisitions begin with a description of the Government’s needs stated in terms sufficient to allow conduct of market research.